julien-duponchelle/docker-osx/README.md

 # WARNING

 This an unofficial docker wrapper made to simplify docker usage on OSX.
-In a near futur docker (version 0.7.3) will provide official binary for client part.
+In a near future, docker(version 0.7.3) will provide official binary for client part.

 # What is docker-osx